 - Bstan-‘gyur (Tengyur/Tenjur) contains (in the Peking edition) 224 volumes and 3,626 texts.
 Among them are the commentaries on the Sutras and the Abhidharma.

 - Tibetan Book of the Dead (Bardo Thodol): Although not part of the Tibetan Canon, it is perhaps the most well known (or at least the title is known by everyday people).
 This book explains the stages of death, specifically from the Tibetan Buddhism viewpoint, and was a very popular work that was created during the medieval period (which is why it is not in the Tibetan Canon).
-The Bardo Thodol explains the experiences of a person as they are dying, the moment of death, and for 49 days afterwards.
+The Bardo Thodol explains the experiences of a person as they are dying, the moment of death, and for 49 days afterward.
 Also included are practices that are to be taken after the person has died.
 It was originally written by Yeshe Tsogyak, the primary student of Padmasambhava, in the 8th century.
-Interestingly enough, the title “book of the dead” is not an accurate title, and was named this due to a Western misunderstanding.
+Interestingly enough, the title “book of the dead” is not an accurate title and was named this due to a Western misunderstanding.
 You can find more information here: http://www.buddhanet.net/deathtib.htm